 The best soil mix for Philodendron spiritus-sancti should be well-drained, aerated, and high in organic matter.
 A slightly acidic to neutral 5.5-7.3 pH works the best.

-You are free to buy an aroid mix from places or make yours.
+You are free to buy an aroid mix from places like Etsy.com or make yours.
 Add perlite, bark chips, peat moss, and compost (or worm castings) to your potting mix to create an aroid mix.
 Exact ratios don’t matter so long as it’s chunky, well-draining, and holds moisture without being soggy.